jasontomasi/TARDIS-E2/README.md

 **NOTE: most of these commands will first check whether the TARDIS power is on, then turn it on**

 **!barge**
-Find all TARDISes in the map, choose one at random, and dematerialise inside it
+Find all TARDISes in the map, target one of them at random, and materialise inside it

 **!esc**
 Closes the front door, turns on vortex mode, and uses fast dematerialisation to escape into the time vortex